AgPipeline/drone-makeflow/README.md

 ```

 The different components of the command line are:
-- `docker run --rm` tells Docker to run an image and remove the resulting container automatically after the run
+- `docker run --rm` tells Docker to run an image and remove the resulting container automatically after the run (`--rm`)
 - `-v ${PWD}/outputs:/output` mounts the [previously created](#prerequisites) outputs folder to the `/output` location on the running image
 - `-v ${PWD}/my-jx-args.json:/scif/apps/src/jx-args.json` mounts the JSON configuration file so that it's available to the app
 - `agdrone/canopycover-workflow:1.2` is the Docker image to run